Want the perfect workout program?Take Quiz

 SFS bands feature a woven outer cover that makes them completely anti-slip.
 The inner layer is constructed from durable natural latex.
 That provides excellent static resistance.
 These bands will provide you with noticeably more tension than standard rubber latex bands.

 Online reviews for SFS fabric bands are overwhelmingly positive.
 Reviewers note that they will not curl at the edges after a few months of use like many competing brands, and have the SFS bands have excellent stitching and comfort.

-MhIL is a popular brand of booty bands made from polyester and natural rubber.
+MhIL is a popular brand of booty bands (small loop bands) made from polyester and natural rubber.

 Thousands of online reviewers attest to the nonslip comfort of the thick, wide, and flexible fabric.
 Unlike many lesser competitors, these bands won't lose their elasticity over time and you will never have to worry about them slipping down to your knees or ankles.

 The soft, lightweight fabric feels very comfortable against the skin, unlike the clammy feel of latex rubber.
 You will never have to worry about these bands rolling, pinching, or ripping hair from your skin!
 The bands are also completely odorless.